Spain

 • Meals: Breakfast, lunch

-Our arrival at Samblismo throws up an important decision for all travellers on their way to Santiago, whether to drop into the valley to Pola de Allande or take on the wilds of the isolated mountains to the roof of the Camino Primitivo, the Palo pass at almost 1200m.
+Upon reaching Samblismo, we face a key decision familiar to all pilgrims on their way to Santiago: descend into the valley to Pola de Allande or take on the wild, remote mountains leading to the highest point of the Camino Primitivo, Puerto del Palo, at nearly 1,200 meters.

-I’m sure you’ve guessed, we’ll be taking the exciting route through ‘hospitales’ along fabulous trails riding high ridges, ancient trading routes and natural singletrack.
-On a clear day you can see back to the Atlantic Ocean, hidden behind layer upon layer of rolling sierras.
+As you may have guessed, we’ll be taking the more exciting route through the Hospitales, the ancient mountain paths that once sheltered pilgrims weary pilgrims.
+These fabulous trails lead us over high ridges, ancient trading routes, and natural singletrack.
+On a clear day, you can see the distant Atlantic Ocean, hidden behind layers of rolling sierras.

 Day 4